+Broadcast Date: 22 May 2011

+No. T0677

-Broadcast Date: 13 February 2005 No. T0353 Speaker: Mr. Gordon Kell
+Speaker: Mr. Gordon Kell

-The Person of the Holy Spirit
+The Person and Role of the Holy Spirit: The Person of the Holy Spirit

-His Person

-The Holy Spirit is a Person in the Godhead and His activity and energy are seen throughout the Bible beginning with creation, "...And the Spirit of God was hovering over the face of the waters" (Genesis 1:2).
-The Spirit of God was in operation in the Old Testament in building the tabernacle (Exodus 31:3), in writing the Scriptures (2 Timothy 3:16), in the lives of the prophets (1 Peter 1:10-12; 2 Peter 1:21) and kings, like David who speaks of the Holy Spirit's Omnipresence in Psalm 139:7 when he asks, "...where can I go from Your Spirit?..."
+The Holy Spirit is a Person in the Godhead.
+His activity and energy are seen throughout the Bible beginning with creation, "And the Spirit of God was hovering over the face of the waters" (Genesis 1:2).
+The Spirit of God was in operation in the Old Testament in building the Tabernacle (Exodus 31:3), in writing the Scriptures (2 Timothy 3:16), in the lives of the prophets (1 Peter 1:10-12; 2 Peter 1:21) and kings, like David who speaks of the Holy Spirit's omnipresence in Psalm 139:7 when he asks, "where can I go from Your Spirit?"

-Whenever God acts we see His Spirit.
+Whenever God acts we see the Person of the Spirit in evidence.
 This is especially so in the life of Christ.
-Of the Incarnation we read, "...The Holy Spirit will come upon you, and the power of the Highest will overshadow you: therefore, also, that Holy One who is to be born will be called the Son of God" (Luke 1:35).
+Of the Incarnation we read, "The Holy Spirit will come upon you, and the power of the Highest will overshadow you: therefore, also, that Holy One who is to be born will be called the Son of God" (Luke 1:35).

-When Jesus begins His ministry the Holy Spirit is active, "...the Holy Spirit descended in bodily form like a dove upon Him..."
-(Luke 3:22).
-When Jesus reads from Isaiah in Nazareth, He begins with the words, "...The Spirit of the LORD is upon me..."
-(Luke 4:18).
+When Jesus begins His ministry the Holy Spirit is active, "the Holy Spirit descended in bodily form like a dove upon Him" (Luke 3:22).
+When Jesus reads from Isaiah in Nazareth, He begins with the words, "The Spirit of the LORD is upon me" (Luke 4:18).

-The Holy Spirit's presence and power were not only evident throughout the life of Christ but He was also active in the sacrifice of Christ, "...
-Christ, who through the eternal Spirit offered Himself without spot to God..."
-(Hebrews 9:14).
+The Holy Spirit's presence and power were not only evident throughout the life of Christ but He was also active in the sacrifice of Christ, "Christ, who through the eternal Spirit offered Himself without spot to God" (Hebrews 9:14).